-- Co-optimised allocation process, pursuant to Article 40; - Market-based allocation process, pursuant to Article 41; - Allocation process based on economic efficiency analysis, pursuant to Article 42
+- Co-optimized allocation process, pursuant to Article 40; - Market-based allocation process, pursuant to Article 41; - Allocation process based on economic efficiency analysis, pursuant to Article 42

-All TSOs shall provide a common proposal for an allocation method based on co-optimisation (Art.
+All TSOs shall provide a common proposal for an allocation method based on co-optimization (Art.
 40) and each CCR may provide a common proposal for a) market-based allocation (Art.
 41) and b) allocation based on economic efficiency analysis (Art.
 42).

-Aforementioned methods differ in the time period, in which the allocation process is conducted, the timeframe of procurement of balancing capacity as well as in the available data for the allocation.
-This explanatory document focuses exclusively on the allocation based on economic efficiency analysis method.
+Aforementioned methods differ in the time period, in which the allocation process is conducted as well as in the available data for the allocation.
+This explanatory document focuses exclusively on the market-based method.